Jake-Moore/KamiCommon/README.md

 # KamiCommon

-- A common library for my (KamikazeJAM) plugins.
+- A common library originally intended for Spigot plugin development, expanded for standalone use too.
-- This library aims to support all spigot versions (since 1.8.x), contact me if anything does not.
+- The spigot portions of this library aim to support all versions (since 1.8.x), contact me if anything does not.
--  Contact Info (Discord): KamikazeJAM (kamikazejam)
+  - Contact Info (Discord Username): `kamikazejam`

 ## Using the Common
-Before you can use KamiCommon, you have to import it into your project.
+- Before you can use KamiCommon, you have to import it into your project as a dependency.
-If you are developing an application outside of spigot, you can shade the jar using maven-shade-plugin and by removing the provided scope from the dependency.
+- If you are developing an application outside of spigot (what I call 'standalone' here), you can use the `maven-shade-plugin` and the `compile` scope for the dependency.

 ### Plugin YML!!!
-Before you continue, if you're working on a spigot plugin make sure to add `KamiCommon` to your plugin.yml in the `depend:` list
+Before you continue, if you're working on a spigot plugin (and not shading) make sure to add `KamiCommon` to your plugin.yml in the `depend:` list

-### Import with Maven
+### Repository Information
-Add the following Repository to your pom.xml
+Add the following Repository to your build file.
+#### Maven [pom.xml]:
 ```xml
 <repository>
   <id>luxious-public</id>